TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 ## Environment
-We have tested this on Ubuntu 18.04 OS.
+We have tested this on Ubuntu 22.04 OS and pyenv Python environment manager.
 Here are the setup instructions.

-#### Option 1: With pyenv Python environment manager (recommended)
 Make sure that you are using bash shell.
 If it is not bash shell, change it to bash.
 Verify it by typing:
 ```
 echo ${SHELL}